Updated March 2023

 Here are the current German monthly record counts per decade (including ties):

 Blue colors represent cold months and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
 I have opted not to catalogue data prior to 1900 since record counts decrease substantially prior to the decade of the 1900s.
 I am looking for Canadian national temperature rankings for all months and years.
 Drop me a line if you have that information.
 Time stamps for when I last updated counts are located in the upper left hand corner of each chart.
 Also, drop me a note if you see an error or if you have suggestions for improvements.

 All of the data listed below is part of this one chart.
-The ratio of monthly record high minimums to low maximums for the 2000s and 2010s are higher than any other decade since the 1900s:
+The ratio of monthly record high minimums to low maximums for the 2020s (so far) are higher than any other decade since the 1900s:

 Here are the current monthly record counts per decade:

-This is all of the NCEI German monthly record count data going back to 1900.
+This is all of the NCEI Canadian monthly record count data going back to 1900.

 Guy Walton…”The Climate Guy”